-8. Corky's BBQ
+8. Corky's BBQ - Memphis, Tennessee

 Ah, the first non-Texas restaurant on the list.
 Just because it didn't come from the Lone Star State, that doesn't mean it doesn't serve great food.
 In fact, Corky's BBQ has some of the best Memphis-style barbecue you will ever have.
-The hickory-smoked ribs are incredibly delicious and it's not a meal at Corky's without an order of green beans.
+The hickory-smoked ribs are incredibly delicious, and it's not a meal at Corky's without an order of green beans.
 The next time you see a sign for Corky's on a road trip, you need to stop in to appreciate barbecue from a different part of the country.

-7. Raising Cane's Chicken Fingers
+7. Raising Cane's Chicken Fingers - Baton Rouge, Louisiana

 Raising Cane's truly beat odds to exist.
 Founder Todd Graves always knew a chicken finger restaurant would be a hit, but no one else believed him.
 In 1996, after a few long and hard years, Graves finally launched the flagship location with a mural inside that would come to inspire the logo.

-6. Bojangles' Famous Chicken 'n Biscuits
+6. Bojangles' Famous Chicken 'n Biscuits - Charlotte, North Carolina

 In 1977, Jack Fulk and Richard Thomas opened the first Bojangles in Charlotte, and the rest was history.
 With over 600 locations across the Southeast and the Mid-Atlantic, Bojangles' serves up the kind of chicken you would expect only from a mom-and-pop shop in Nashville or Atlanta.
 The only thing that would make Bojangles' better is if they served pimento cheese and fried green tomatoes, but that's just us.

 Born on a basketball court, the idea for Zaxby's took friends Zach McLeroy and Tony Townley does a path of fried chicken royalty in the early 1990s.
 With a fresh selection that tastes like it came from your grandma's kitchen, it is worth a trip to one of their 600 locations in the South and Midwest.
 In paradise somewhere, there is a fountain of Zax sauce and it comes with all the cluckin' crinkle fries you can eat...

-4. Cracker Barrel Old Country Store
+4. Cracker Barrel Old Country Store - Lebanon, Tennessee

 With over 600 stores in 44 states, each with its own gorgeous and rustic country store, Cracker Barrel serves up delicious homegrown classics.
 Whether you find yourself in St. Louis, Missouri or Richmond, Virginia, you are never far from Cracker Barrel's cornbread that is so dreamy, it deserves its own award.
 And that Double Fudge Coca Cola cake?
 What a dream.
 Every Cracker Barrel restaurant is filled with that special hint of Southern hospitality that feels so genuine, it's like coming home.

-3. Gus's World Famous Fried Chicken
+3. Gus's World Famous Fried Chicken - Memphis, Tennessee

 No matter where it comes from, there is only one thing you need to know about Gus's World Famous Fried Chicken: "Heavenly" won't do this iconic plate enough justice.
 Plain and simple, Gus's serves up the juiciest, crispiest fried chicken.
 Gus's hot chicken is the best you'll eat if you're outside of downtown Nashville, and no trip to Memphis is complete without a visit to the original Gus's location.

-Corpus Christi, Texas
+2. Whataburger - Corpus Christi, Texas

 Harmon Dobson's idea for a truly good, double-handed burger was executed so well that now, Whataburger is an iconic example of quality fast food.
 From their experiments with chorizo and spicy strawberry sauce to their humorous social media accounts, it comes down to the food at Whataburger always.
-And when a chain is so good that you head there at 2:00 a.m. just for an apple pie, you know it's one of the best in the South.
+And when a chain is so good that you head there at 2:00 a.m. just for an apple pie or milkshake, you know it's one of the best in the South.

-1. Waffle House
+1. Waffle House - Avondale Estates, Georgia

 When a restaurant is such a staple of American and Southern culture that FEMA relies on it to gage natural disasters in an area, it has undeniably earned its spot as the best Southern restaurant chain out there.
 Whether you love to your hash browns peppered, capped, or country, there is something for everyone at Waffle House